How to Read the Catechism of the Catholic Church

 A Table of Contents with Paragraph Numbers to help you select the major section you need if you know the paragraph number(s) for the information you seek.

 A cross-referenced Index is the newest addition to this on-line Catechism.
 You can reach it through one of the Tables of Contents link above, or directly using the alphabetical index provided below.
 This Index is internally linked (within the Index) and externally linked (into the Catechism).

 Finally, to facilitate your navigation through the Catechism, St. Charles Borromeo has provided a Search Utility.
 Search results return the paragraph which matched your search criteria.
-To fully develop the topic of interest, click on the "Jump into the CCC" link under that paragarph to bring you to the appropriate section of the Catechism for full topical reading.
+To fully develop the topic of interest, click on the "Enter the Catechism at this paragraph" link under that paragarph to bring you to the appropriate section of the Catechism for full topical reading.
 If you know the paragraph number of the CCC you wish to read, just enter that number into the search text box.